SU(2) representations and a large surgery formula: Instanton L-space knots

 To prove $K$ is a prime knot, we can apply the proof of \cite[Corollary 1.4]{baldwin18fibred} to $KHI$, replacing \cite[Theorem 1.1]{baldwin18fibred} by \cite[Theorem 1.7]{baldwin2018khovanov}.
 Note that we need the graded version of K\"{u}nneth formula for $KHI$ in Proposition \ref{prop: kunneth formula for connected sum}. \epf

 \bpf[Proof of Theorem \ref{thm: floer simple khi}] By (\ref{eq: mirror iso}), a knot $K\subset Y$ is instanton Floer simple if and only if the mirror knot $(-Y,K)$ is instanton Floer simple.
-Note that by spectral sequences in Theorem \ref{thm: spectral sequence}, we always have By Remark \ref{rem: chain mirror}, we know that $(-Y,K)$ is instanton Floer simple if and only if the space $\khii(-Y,K)$ both consists of positive chains and consists of negative chains.
+Note that by spectral sequences in Theorem \ref{thm: spectral sequence}, we always have By Remark \ref{rem: chain mirror}, we know that $(-Y,K)$ is instanton Floer simple if and only if the space $\khii(-Y,K)$ consists of both positive chains and negative chains.

 By Theorem \ref{thm: large surgery formula, bent} and Theorem \ref{thm: large surgery formula, dual bent}, if $K$ is instanton Floer simple, then for any large integer $n$, the manifolds $Y_{n}(K)$ and $Y_{-n}(K)$ are both instanton L-spaces.
 By the similar argument in the proof of \cite[Proposition 4]{boyer13lspace}, the manifold $Y_r(K)$ is an instanton L-space for any $|r|\ge n$.